enriquetomasmb/bci/README.md

 </a>
 <br>
 Implementation of an automatic system that allows an Oddball experiment synchronized with EEG signal recording.<br>
+It also allows the processing of the acquired signal and the detection of the P300 by trained classifiers.<br>
 This project is part of the End of Degree Project in Computer Engineering at the University of Murcia.

 ### Prerequisites